Human Rights Volunteer Projects in Tanzania

 - Start dates: Flexible

-Gain valuable first-hand experience of human rights work in practice while helping to help defend the rights of women and children.
+Gain valuable first-hand experience of human rights work in practice while defending the rights of women and children.

 Volunteering on a Human Rights Placement in Tanzania